artus-analysis/Sherivf/README.md

 	root outputs will be stored in `1_background-subtracted` folder
 2. Unfold: `merlin.py --py unfold  #--no-ybins --no-mcs` root outputs will be stored in `2_unfolded` folder
-3. Divide by lumi and bin width `merlin.py --py zee_divided`
+3. Divide by lumi and bin width `merlin.py --py zee_divide`
 3. Export unfolded data into herafitter format: `merlin.py --py unfolded_to_hera`

+or execute all of these steps with the alias `make_analysis`

 ## Plots